openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let label: String
 ```

-**Function:** The resource descriptor of the name displayed to the user for the Ability, e.g., "label": "$string: mainability_description".
+**Function:** Resource descriptor of the name displayed to users for the Ability, such as: "label": "$string: mainability_description".

 **Type:** String

-**Read/Write Capability:** Read-only
+**Read/Write Attribute:** Read-only

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core